 Why adventurers should aim to inspire, not motivate: the trouble with life-hackery

-And you’d think that when Sarah crafted a piece for the Guardian on her return, an optimistic if predictable love letter to the art of adventure and pushing personal boundaries, sprinkled with highlights and lowlights, honestly told and not overly preachy, it would be greeted in the comments section with nothing but congratulation and wistful back-pats.
+And you’d think that when Sarah crafted a piece for the Guardian on her return, an optimistic love letter to the art of adventure and pushing personal boundaries, sprinkled with highlights and lowlights, honestly told and not overly preachy, it would be greeted in the comments section with nothing but congratulation and wistful back-pats.

 Let me start by stating the obvious: the most rambling and snarky remarks in comments sections of newspapers (even when it’s the Guardian) are from time-rich nitwits typing away in dirty underwear whilst their cohabiting Mother screams up to them in the attic for spending too much time on their train simulator.

 So maybe what ensued is not wholly surprising.
 But whilst most commentators were affirmative and pithy, the moans formed a parade with recurring themes.
 King among them a general annoyance that Sarah had inferred, however obliquely, that she was part of an elite with the courage to push boundaries further and with greater gusto than most, that it’s both simple and desirable to follow in her gloriously hewn path.
 I’m not sure that is what she thinks at all, but there’s the accusation.

 Self-styled ‘adventurers’ like me (With me again?
 Wiped up the vomit? good) will label this as sour grapes, it’s easier on our egos to do so.
 Ignore the haters, call it trolling, and get on.
 And if you’re a raggedy-pants commentator, if your life is sagging under the weight of misjudgments and missed opportunities, then it’s easier to turn the gun away from your own head and shoot down someone else, someone who’s perceived to leave off the inverted commas from their own ‘success’.

 The problem with words